yucoder14/myterminal/notes.md

 Notes
 =====
-TE prints weird characters [?2004l and [?2004h when reading from the pty when I send left/right arrow keys and type, it will print the typed key and the preceding characters; It also appears that some ANSI codes are sent back... when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later My application seems to be incompatible with zsh...
-If I try to draw beyond the window height, I get a seg fault ^[?1049h / ^[1049l are ansi codes to let the terminal know when to enable/disable alternative buffer ^[?1034h toggle interpretation of "meta" keys.
+when I send left/right arrow keys and type, it will print the typed key and the preceding characters; It also appears that some ANSI codes are sent back... when I send up/down arrow keys, it will print the previous/next 'command' in the history I have no idea how I'll render uni-code, but that's a problem for later ^[?1049h / ^[1049l are ansi codes to let the terminal know when to enable/disable alternative buffer ^[?1034h toggle interpretation of "meta" keys.
 This sets the eighth bit of keyboard input ^[?1h / ^[?1h - toggles the application cursor keys mode, which changes what control sequences are sent by the server